The police blotter relates to the public record of incidents as reported by law enforcement agencies.

 St. Helens Police

-• Police responded to a theft call in the 35000 block of Noble Road.
+Police responded to a sex crime call in the 30000 block of Roberts Lane.

-The Rainier Police and Columbia County Sheriff’s Office reports were not immediately available.
+The Columbia County Sheriff's and the Scappoose Police reports were not immediately available.